larabros/elogram/README.md

 Documentation for this project is available at the [ReadTheDocs page][link-docs].

-Documentation for the API is available at http://instagram-sdk.readthedocs.org/en/latest/_static/api.
+The API reference is available at http://instagram-sdk.readthedocs.org/en/latest/_static/api.

 ## Change log